Definitive Guide to Charging Electric Cars

 While charging at home will take care of most of your EV charging needs, it’s important to know about public charging, too.
 Public charging is usually at Level 2 or Level 3, and the cost of charging varies.
-Additionally, some chargers are free to use which we’ve highlighted on our Charging Network Map.
+Using our Charging Network Map, you can easily explore thousands of stations across the country.
 Many of these charging stations are privately managed while others are either state-owned or utility-owned.

 To use public charging stations, it’s often required to register with the operating company or utility.
 There are various ways to use them: with a membership number or code, a charge card, a smartphone app or a combination.